How can airlines, hotels, and travel companies leverage dark data capabilities?

 - Log-ins to your website or mobile application, what city/country are the IP addresses?
 Are you logging each location a user visit and creating a virtual map of their travels?
 This is particularly compelling when creating a 360-degree view of your customer.

 - Additional passengers/guest names on a reservation.
 Not only does this give insight to homophily of the user and fuel your social network graph of which users are centrally connected and influential, but it also provides rich insight into their family and workplace.
-Link this data with social graphing, and you’ll quickly obtain age, gender, and behavioral traits.
+Link this data with social graphing, and you’ll quickly obtain age, gender, and behavioural traits.

 - Mobile phone data.
 This simple piece of data will illuminate an array of new product and marketing opportunities, and provide an additional segmentation layer to improve marketing effectiveness.
 From mobile phone data, it’s possible to know which telco partners you should bring on board (which will activate even MORE opportunities), you’ll know where your users are in the world, in real time, if they have recently purchased tickets with another airline,

-- Free text input, such as feedback can be passed through cognitive text analysis tools to determine if the general sentiment of the feedback is positive of negative.
+- Free text input, such as feedback can be passed through cognitive text analysis tools to determine if the general sentiment of the feedback is positive or negative.
 Linking the user profile to your internal database can also determine if this user is sending mixed messages on social media compared to surveys and feedback forms.

 Dark data can be a tremendously powerful weapon when executed.
 It’s the key to finding new insights, creating new revenue opportunities, developing new partnerships and shifting your business into the data-driven century.